 In fact, tropical North Queensland is home to some of Australia’s most fascinating locations: from rainforests, to reefs and waterfalls.
 The best part is, these are only located a few hours from Cairns, so you can spend some incredible time exploring these iconic spots.

-The best way to explore these stunning natural destinations is undoubtedly staying in the outdoors themselves with a camping trip.
+Here’s a quick bonus tip: The best way to discover Cairns is by taking a camping trip.
 For the ultimate hassle-free and adventurous weekend away, hire a campervan in Cairns and head off to one of the following destinations.

 Delve into the world’s oldest tropical rainforest, the Daintree Rainforest.
 Located just 2 hours 30 minutes north of Cairns, a weekend in the Daintree Rainforest will be one to remember for a lifetime.
 The World Heritage-listed rainforest hosts around 1,200 square kilometres of ancient ferns, emerald green vines, and lush canopies.
 It’s not hard to see why this jungle location was the filming destination for the movie Avatar.